abhishekworkspace/openalpr_lic/README.md

 OpenALPR includes a command line utility.
 Simply typing "alpr [image file path]" is enough to get started recognizing license plate images.
 This is a License Plate detector with added support for India using Openalpr library.

-Testing for recoignising Indian Number Plates
+Testing for recognising Indian Number Plates
 ------------------------------------------------

 After the installing the opensource version of Openalpr, copy the runtime_data directory contaning configuration files, trained data and pattern files for India in the runtime directory :